txt/plm18/doc/review4.md

 Q2.
 What is generator?
 How do they generate values?

 Q3.
-Write a generater that return all numbers between 1 and 100
+Write a generater that return all numbers between 1 and 100.

 Q4.
-When does "isinstance(object,classinfo)" return true?
+When does "isinstance(object, classinfo)" return true?

 Q5.
 What is dunder method?
 How to change the print representation of an object?